HubSpot/cms-event-registration/README.md

    - First name
    - Last name
    - Email
-7. Create a page in your portal that:
+7. Create an `events` page in your portal that:

-   - Has the slug `/events/`
    - Uses the `Events app` module in a page template and has the form you created in `6.` selected in the module fields.
    - References the `Events` HubDB table, set up for dynamic pages